-Our research focuses on convivial contexts in Latin America and the Caribbean as examined through the history of their constitution and their interdependencies at local, regional, national and global levels.
+Our research focuses on convivial contexts in Latin America and the Caribbean as examined through the history of their constitution and their interdependencies at local, regional, national, and global levels.
 Convivial contexts are not necessarily spatially fixed.
 They may correspond to a neighbourhood, a municipality, a country or to global or transnational spaces of translocal or virtual nature.
-Analytically, the Merian Centre looks at convivial contexts from three interdependent dimensions:
+Analytically, Mecila looks at convivial contexts from three interdependent dimensions:

 Structures – Shaping Conviviality